zuozhenggh/learning-library/content-management-library/apex-integration/content-capture/content-capture.md

    ![Email Settings](./images/ms-exchange.png)

-   *Note: If you have Office 365 email account with Single Sign-on enable then you need to create OAuth application, please refer to Office 365 documentation for creating OAuth app.
-Alternatively you can create free account with Google Mail & create OAuth application.*
+   >**Note**: If you have Office 365 email account with Single Sign-on enable then you need to create OAuth application, please refer to Office 365 documentation for creating OAuth app.
+Alternatively you can create free account with Google Mail & create OAuth application.

 10. As shown above Click ![Add](./images/plus-icon.png) icon for **Email Accounts** to Process and provide **Email address & Password**.